Matt95B/blog/_posts/2025-11-19-Launcher-CICO-MSAL-KAM.md

 {: .box-note}
 **Tip:** The script provided seem to only works on Windows, so if you are using macOS or Linux, make sure to run this script from a Windows VM.

 Once completed, the script will generate two certifcate files (.cer and .pfx).
 Keep them in a safe place in case you need them in future.
-Note that the signing certifcate is only valid for 1 year, so you will need to renew it before it expires.
+Note that the signing certifcate is only valid for 1 year, so you will need to renew it before its expiration
+.

 ### 4.2 Microsoft Authenticator
 When configured in shared device mode, Microsoft Authenticator enables a secure and streamlined sign-in experience on devices used by multiple frontline workers.
 Instead of treating the device as personally owned, shared mode binds the authentication flow to a single, shift-based user session.